ibm-cloud-docs/containers/cs_network_planning.md

 <dd>Expose multiple apps in a cluster by creating one layer 7 HTTP, HTTPS, or TCP Ingress application load balancer (ALB).
 The ALB uses a secured and unique public or private entry point, an Ingress subdomain, to route incoming requests to your apps.
 You can use one route to expose multiple apps in your cluster as services.
 Ingress consists of three components:<ul>
   <li>The Ingress resource defines the rules for how to route and load balance incoming requests for an app.</li>
   <li>The ALB listens for incoming HTTP, HTTPS, or TCP service requests.
 It forwards requests across the apps' pods based on the rules that you defined in the Ingress resource.</li>
   <li>The multizone load balancer (MZLB) handles all incoming requests to your apps and load balances the requests among the ALBs in the various zones.
-It also enables health checks on the ALB IP address in each zone.</li></ul>
+It also enables health checks on the ALB IP address in each zone.</li></ul></dd>
-Use Ingress if you need to implement custom routing rules or need SSL termination for your apps.</dd>
 </dl>

 </br>